ai-robotics-estonia/2024_-A_follow_up_project_for_testing_the_robot_assembly_of_intelligent_bag_filters/README.md

 # Description
 ## Objectives of the Demonstration Project

-The aim of the demonstration project was to continue the development and testing of an intelligent robotic assembly workstation to produce bag filters at Vado Filters OÜ.
+The aim of the demonstration project was to continue the validating and testing of an intelligent robotic assembly workstation to produce bag filters at Vado Filters OÜ.
 During the testing in the first demo project, it revealed bottlenecks in the compatibility between the existing filter frame and the robot workstation.
 It was concluded that automation of the workstation with the existing filter-frame solution was not feasible.

 Thus, Vado Filters OÜ has invested in a new frame solution and has a new frame prototype that will enable robotic workplace assembly of filters and improve the quality of the final product.
-The aim of this demo project was to develop and test the robotic installation of bag filter pockets in a new frame solution and the attachment of the frame and the filter material in such a way that the required quality (no leaks and all components intact) is guaranteed.
+The aim of this demo project was to validate and test the robotic installation of bag filter pockets in a new frame solution and the attachment of the frame and the filter material in such a way that the required quality (no leaks and all components intact) is guaranteed.

 ## Activities and Results of the Demonstration Project

 Project activities and results:
 1. The first step was to specify the technical task, map the assembly operations and describe them.
 This provided the necessary information for the development of an intelligent fixture for the product and for the selection of a collaborative robot.
 2. In the second phase, work started on the development of ideas for fixing the frame and filter bags.
 This involved testing the suitability and performance of different technical solutions to achieve the expected quality and repeatability of the assembly.
-3. The third phase included the development of an intelligent fixture concept for the installation of the top and bottom frames.
+3. The third phase included generating a solution of an intelligent fixture concept for the installation of the top and bottom frames.
 This solution was also physically implemented to test the real assembly process and its performance.
 4. In the fourth step, a virtual model of the workplace was created and simulated.
 For this purpose, the RoboDK software was used to check the robot's operating range and cycle duration.
 5. In the last step, the assembly cell was tested with the product, data collection, data analysis and model verification were performed.
 This involved the use of AI tools such as machine vision to perform product identification on the workbench (supplying the coordinates of the product to the collaborative robot), pre-production quality control of the filter bag (location and presence of seams), and quality control of the final product assembly (presence of all filter bags in the assembly).